 You may change your name by simply picking a new name and then using it in your daily life.
 You can just start using your new name with friends, family, and any businesses with which you have contact.
 You will also need to change your records with various government agencies.

 It is important to let friends, family, and your common contacts know that your name has changed.
-Generally, it is easiest to first change your name with the post office, then with Social Security Administration, and then on your driver's license, and then with the Social Security Administration.
+Generally, it is easiest to first change your name with the post office, then with Social Security Administration, and then on your driver's license.

 You can change your name through a legal proceeding through the courts.
 A legal proceeding has the advantages of being speedy, definite and a matter of record.
 To legally change your name, you must file a Petition for Change of Name in the Circuit Court of the county where you live.
 A notice of the request must be published in a newspaper of general circulation in that county, unless the Court grants a waiver of publication.
 You will need to check with the Clerk of Court regarding publication of the Notice.
 In some jurisdictions, publication arrangements are the responsibility of the party asking for publication.
 In other jurisdictions, the Clerk of Court will arrange to have the Notice published.
 After the notice has been published, other persons are given the opportunity to object.
 If someone objects, that person must file an objection and send a copy of the objection to you.
 You will have 15 days to respond to the objection by filing a written response with the Court.

 If no one objects, and everything is done properly, then the judge may sign the Order for Name Change.
 A certified copy of the Order will be mailed to you.
-You will use the certified copy of the Order for Name Change to change your name on your driver's license, with the Bureau of Vital Statistics, creditors, etc.
+You will use the certified copy of the Order for Name Change to change your name with the Social Security Administration, on your driver's license, and with with the Bureau of Vital Statistics, creditors, etc.

 See the Maryland Judiciary's Department of Family Administration for forms and instructions.

 Read the law: Md.
 Rule 15-901